zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ## 4. Optional: Fix bad DDS file's dimensions

+This section is slightly more nuanced and may seem confusing, but in the end it's 1-2 commands and little reading.

 After confirming your DDS files are in the BC3_UNORM format and converting them to TEX, they may still fail to appear as expected in game.
-This is uncommon, and likely because the X & Y coordinates of your DDS file were not a multiple of 4 before converting to TEX.
+This is uncommon, and because the X & Y coordinates of your DDS file were not a multiple of 4 before converting to TEX.
 To confirm, use [texdiag](https://github.com/microsoft/DirectXTex/releases) from the initial texconv link and run `texdiag info "file.dds"`.
-The output will include various information about your input file. `texdiag info -r *dds | findstr "format dds"` will search recursively and filter just the filename and format to find a bad file if there are too many potential offenders.
+The output will include various information about your input file.

 ![texdiag_out.png](/user-pictures/moga/texdiag_out.png)